At Measurefest I shared some fundamental tips to help make using Google Sheets a little faster.

-We filmed the whole talk so do watch along below or read the full transcript of the video beneath.
+We filmed the whole talk so do watch along above or read the full transcript of the video below.

 The next talk should be of interest to anybody if you're looking into streamline reporting and it's a hands on talk from Michelle Vickermam and about using Supermetrics and Google Sheets to get the best accurate analysis.
 Let's hear it for Michelle.

 What I want to say today is actually more about how I can kind of show you some other tools that are using Supermetrics to bring everything together into Google Sheets and how it can be a little bit more authentic and a little bit smarter with our reporting and it's bit of a dirty word in search but maybe forecasting as well.